-AccessionIndex: TCD-SCSS-T.20220825.011

-Accession Date: 25-Aug-2022 Accession By: Dr.Brian Coghlan

-Object name: Intel Pentium microprocessor
+AccessionIndex: TCD-SCSS-V.20220825.001 Accession Date: 25-Aug-2022 Accession By: Dr.Brian Coghlan Object name: Intel Pentium processor Vintage: 1996 Synopsis: Intel, information brochure about the Pentium microprocessor.

-Vintage: 1996

-Synopsis: Pentium i166 CPU chip.
-P/N: FV80502166.

 Description:

 The Pentium was Intel's 5th generation 32-bit x86 microprocessor, introduced in 1993, instruction-set-compatible with the i80486, but with a new microprocessor architecture that Intel called their P5 microarchitecture.
 It was the first superscalar x86 microarchitecture, with separate instruction and data caches, branch prediction, built-in floating-point unit, and a 64-bit external bus.